Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: INTRODUCTION

-Colloidal crystals have served as an ideal model system for exploring a wealth of statistical phenomena and their underlying mechanisms \cite{phys_today_1998, Pertsinidis_2005}.
-Consequently, they provide an excellent platform for investigating point-defect dynamics in 2D lattices.
-For instance, Ling \textit{et al.}~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020} recorded the trajectories of point defects and the corresponding lattice distortions in such systems, advancing our understanding of their motion, including stable configurations and diffusion mechanisms.
-Subsequent computational studies \cite{Reichhardt_simulation_2007, Oliveira_2007, Oliveira_mechanism_2011} on similar systems have examined the influence of key variables such as interaction strength and temperature.
-Moreover, a recent experiment \cite{kim_dynamical_2020} has revealed that the motion of a single di-interstitial violates detailed balance, leading to local lattice melting and thereby deepening our insight into the melting process.
-These advances are facilitated by experimental techniques such as creating artificial defects and tracking the evolution of lattice distortions and the trajectories of the point defects.
+Colloidal crystals have served as a model system for exploring a wealth of statistical phenomena and their underlying mechanisms \cite{phys_today_1998, Pertsinidis_2005}.
+They present an excellent platform for probing point-defect dynamics in 2D lattices.
+For instance, Ling \textit{et al.}~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020} recorded the trajectories of point defects and the corresponding lattice distortions in such systems, advancing our understanding of their migration, including stable configurations and diffusion mechanisms.
+Subsequent computational studies \cite{Reichhardt_simulation_2007, Oliveira_2007, Oliveira_mechanism_2011} on similar systems have examined the influence of key variables such as interaction strength between colloids and the surrounding temperature.
+A recent experiment \cite{kim_dynamical_2020} has further revealed that the movement of a defect consisting of dual interstitials may violate detailed balance, leading to local lattice melting.
+These advances are achieved with experimental techniques~\cite{Pertsinidis_2005} such as creating artificial defects and tracking the evolution of lattice distortions and the trajectories of the point defects.

-However, the analysis of point-defect trajectories has largely been interpreted within the framework of a simple diffusive model---namely, ordinary Brownian motion characterized by zero drift and a constant diffusion coefficient---which describes the motion of individual colloidal particles driven by thermal fluctuations in an isotropic fluid environment \cite{phys_today_1998}.
-In contrast, the movement of a point defect is an emergent multi-body phenomenon within an anisotropic crystalline lattice.
-Therefore, defect trajectories may exhibit dynamics far more complex than this basic model.
-A deeper understanding of these trajectories is essential, as they constitute the fundamental data for probing dynamical processes.

-This context naturally raises a pivotal question: Do experimental time-series trajectories of point defects harbor richer dynamical information than previously recognized?
-In other words, can we extract deeper insights into defect dynamics from this fundamental data?
+Nevertheless, the analyses of point-defect trajectories have so far been largely interpreted within the paradigm of a simple diffusive model---namely, ordinary Brownian motion characterized by zero drift and a constant diffusion coefficient---which portrays the motion of individual colloidal particles driven by thermal fluctuations in an isotropic fluid environment \cite{phys_today_1998}.
+In reality, the movement of a point defect is a collective, multi-body phenomenon under the background of an anisotropic crystalline lattice.
+Therefore, defect trajectories may exhibit dynamics far more complex than the basic model.
+An enhanced study of these paths may be essential, as they constitute the fundamental data for probing dynamical processes.
+The context raises naturally a pivotal question: Do experimental time-series trajectories of point defects harbor richer dynamical information than previously recognized?
+In other words, can we extract deeper knowledge of the defect dynamics from the set of primitive data?